-We hereby consent to the use in the Prospectus constituting a part of this Registration Statement on Amendment No. 1 to Form F-1 of our report dated March 25, 2022, relating to the financial statements of Frazier Lifesciences Acquisition Corporation, which is contained in that Prospectus.
+We hereby consent to the use in the Prospectus constituting a part of this Registration Statement on Form F-1 of our report dated March 25, 2022, relating to the financial statements of Frazier Lifesciences Acquisition Corporation, which is contained in that Prospectus.
 We also consent to the reference to our firm under the caption "Experts" in the Prospectus.